TTWNO/tait.tech/ideas/index.md

 ## 1. Accessible BIOS

+Update:
+See my blog post with the guy who's writing the [new audio driver into EDK2](/2021/06/21/uefi-audio/).

 Some server motherboards include serial UART/I<sup>2</sup>C ports which can be used to manage a BIOS via serial.
 If this is possible, would it be able to attach to a braille display via an intermediary like a Rockchip/Pi SBC or Arduino compatible chip using [BRLTTY](https://brltty.app) and serial input from the motherboard?
 Maybe not as it [appears to require](https://tldp.org/HOWTO/Remote-Serial-Console-HOWTO/rhl-biosserial.html) a full Unicode terminal, which I have the suspicion that BRLTTY will not be able to automatically filter out the formatting characters.